 Historically the loch that we use in Scotland has been frozen from December to April annually for the last few years, so we are pretty certain that it will continue to do so.

-I run training courses through January, February and March annually in the UK, in addition I happily run this course abroad, so am more than happy to facilitate the course anywhere to suit you, conditions allowing.
+I run training courses through January and February annually in the UK, in addition I happily run this course abroad, so am more than happy to facilitate the course anywhere to suit you, conditions allowing.
 To book your place on my ice diving course please follow this link here.